resignedScientist/IntroScreen/README.md

   return 3
 }

-// Return true, if you want to fade out the last page colour into black. var fadeOutLastPage: Bool {
+// Return true, if you want to fade out the last page color into black. var fadeOutLastPage: Bool {
   return false
 }